adambard/learnxinyminutes-docs/ruby.html.markdown

 # You can also surround blocks in curly brackets:
 (1..5).each { |counter| puts "iteration #{counter}" }
-# although this is only done for one-liners.

 # The contents of data structures can also be iterated using each.
 array.each do |element|